Menu

 Murakami Karashi Renkon Store (村上カラシレンコン店)

-This business has been serving one of the best Karashi Renkon in Kumamoto for over fifty years now.
-Murakami is also known for creating dishes using lotus root.
-For example, they sell burgers and croquettes that are made from lotus root and improved with mustard.
+This shop has served some of Kumamoto’s best rolls for over fifty years.
+Murakami also plays with the root in other ways.
+For example, they make burgers and croquettes from lotus root and mustard.

 Address: 3 Chome-5-1 Shinmachi, Chuo Ward, Kumamoto, 860-0004, Japan